The Principles of Donor Alignment for Digital Health

 It is essential and urgent for donors to align their investments to country digital health strategies that are in support of national health strategies.
 This is required to enable countries to pursue an integrated approach to strengthening health systems, to enhance and extend the delivery of quality health services, and to improve data (and the capacity to use it) for improved health outcomes.

-Collaborate to align investments with national digital health strategies.
+Collaborate to align investment with national digital health strategies.

 Prioritise investments in national plans that incorporate “digital global goods” and avoid bespoke systems.